Next Earthquake

 How To Be Ready For The Next Earthquake

 Can you use some tips on how to be ready for the next earthquake?
-If you live in areas that you know will have an earthquake sooner than later, please listen up.
-Mark and I went with some friends yesterday to a park with our lunch to enjoy the beautiful weather here in Southern Utah.
-The sun was shining, and the leaves on the trees were absolutely beautiful.
-We could see others enjoying their lunch at adjoining tables.
+If you live in areas likely to have an earthquake sooner than later, please listen up.
+Mark and I went with some friends to a park with our lunch recently to enjoy the beautiful weather that day here in Northern Utah.
+Emergency Radio, Goal Zero Crush Light, Solar Flashlight, Flashlights

-After lunch, we headed home and I called my daughter.
+After the worst had passed, I called my daughter.
 As a prepper, I asked her a few things that any mother would ask.
 Do you have water?
 Do you have food storage?
 Is your car full of gas?
-You may remember I gave all of our daughters a very practical gift for Christmas.
-I had four cases of BlueCan Water shipped to all of them.
-The least expensive place to purchase them is from a company called BROWNELLS.
-Please sign up for their email and watch for discounts and FREE SHIPPING.
+You may remember I gave our daughters a practical gift for Christmas.

 Get Ready For The Next Earthquake

-Before The Next Earthquake
+Before The Next Earthquake:

 • Get at least 2 can openers.

 • Secure any items on walls or furniture that may fall and injure you.
+Hopefully, you won’t sustain much earthquake damage and incur structural issues.

 • Have several flashlights ready with extra batteries.
+I like solar batteries and keep them charging on my window sills all the time.

 • Store bleach, soap, and lots of hand sanitizer.